joshtynjala/actionscript-3.0-developers-guide/security/air-security/scripting-between-content-in-different-domains.md

     }

-The following code represents an example of a PriceQuoter SWF file that reports the store’s price, but cannot report the sale price:
+The following code represents an example of a PriceQuoter SWF file that reports the store's price, but cannot report the sale price:

     package
     {